 Most people who get hurt at work understand that they have a right to lost wages and medical expenses through the Pennsylvania workers' compensation system.
 In our experience, injured workers are less likely to understand their right to damages in personal injury litigation.

 At Scaringi Law, our lawyers help people hurt in workplace accidents get the compensation they need under every available approach, not just the most obvious ones.
-Contact us in Harrisburg, Newport or Carlisle, for a free consultation about your right to benefits, damages or both.
-Call now for a free consultation.
-No attorneys fees unless we recover an award or settlement for you!
+Contact our Harrisburg workers' compensation attorneys in Newport, Harrisburg, and throughout Pennsylvania.

 Comprehensive Advice About The Full Range Of Your Rights